2019-20 Student Handbook & Calendar

 - Facilitation or Collusion.
 Assisting or attempting to assist another to violate a provision of the institution’s Student Code of Conduct regarding academic misconduct.

 The Academic Support Center focuses on helping students succeed.
-The Center offers the following free support to APSU students: peer tutoring on most core courses (undergraduate), writing tutoring for any paper, in any class, using any writing style, technology assistance with the software most frequently used on campus, Academic Alert to coordinate intervention for students who may need assistance, and workshops on select topics.
-Additionally, test-preparation workshops are offered to help students considering the GRE, TEAS, Praxis I or other standardized tests.
+The center offers the following free support to APSU students: peer tutoring on most core courses (undergraduate), writing assistance for any paper, in any class, using any writing style, technology assistance with the software most frequently used on campus, Academic Alert to coordinate intervention for students who may need assistance, and workshops on select topics.
+Additionally, test-preparation workshops are offered to help students considering the GRE, TEAS or other standardized tests.

 Any student may appeal the assessment, application, calculation, collection or interpretation of any University fee, charge, deposit or refund.
-Please refer to Procedures for Appeals and Complaints section for more information.
+Please refer to the appeals section of this book for processes on filing an appeal.

-Not attending class does not relieve students from their financial obligations or entitle them to a refund.
-Charges remain the student’s obligation, unless he or she properly withdraws from the University.
-If you withdraw before the first day of class, you will not incur tuition liability.
-On or after the first day, students will be responsible for charges in accordance with the refund schedule.
+Not attending class does not remove the student from the class, relieve students from their financial obligations or entitle them to a refund.
+Students who withdraw before the first day of class will not incur tuition liability.
+Students receiving financial aid should meet with the financial aid counselor prior to withdrawal.
+Students will be responsible for charges in accordance with the refund schedule on the academic calendar.

 Students who confirmed their registration must withdraw officially from the University if they decide not to attend APSU.
 Official withdrawals must be completed online in AP OneStop.
-If you have questions regarding withdrawals, please contact the Office of the Registrar at 931-221-7121.
+For questions regarding withdrawals, please contact the Office of the Registrar at 931-221-7121.

 Students are expected to attend class regularly, to participate in class and to be prepared with assignments.
 The University requires all faculty to report students who have never attended or who stopped attending class.
 The impact of class attendance on the final grade is at the discretion of the teaching faculty, and faculty will inform class members of their attendance policies through a course syllabus distributed at the beginning of the semester or term.
 Irregular attendance may result in a referral to the Office of Academic Alert.